RishiGupta12/SerialPundit/README.md

 - Custom baud rate setting and high baud rates (3 Mbps) settings supported.
 - Both polling based and event listener based data/event read supported.
 - IOCTL calls for GPIO control and power management.
+- USB HID class API for communicating with composite USB devices like MCP2200, CP2110 etc.
 - Find which driver is driving a particular serial port.
 - Completely port re-entrant, allowing it to be time-sliced.
 - USB power related information reporting like selective suspend or auto suspend.